gshubham44/VIC/vic/extensions/readme.md

 The spatial model data is read in via the netcdf file gw_data.nc.
 The variables are written to file in the order listed below.

 The data for each cell required is:
 - Sy [-]: specific yield

 - T [m2/day]: transmissivity – a value must be given, even if K is specified

 - K [m/day]: hydraulic conductivity – a value must be given, even if T is spcified

 - mask: active cells of the model domain are set to 1

 - dem [m]: digital elevation model

 - zbase [m]: base of the aquifer in m above datum

 - zriver [m]: elevation of the river elevation, e.g DEM or DEM - 5

 - driver [m]: thickness of the river bed, e.g. 1m

 - C_eff [1/day]: Conductance for effluent aquifer (river-> aquifer)

 - C_in [1/day]: Conductance for influent aquifer (aquifer -> river)

 - C_leak_eff [1/day]: Conductance for leakage cells effluent

 - C_leak_in [1/day]: Conductance for leakage cells influent

 - headBC : Head[m] of specific head boundary cells, or -999 for non-specified head boundary nodes

 - river_area [m2]:  River area of cells where a river is present

-	-	aquifer_map: zones of 1 are unconfined aquifer, and zones of 0 are confined aquifer
+- quifer_map: zones of 1 are unconfined aquifer, and zones of 0 are confined aquifer

 if the model dimensions is in lat/lon, then the following needs to be specified:
 - dist_c_n [m]: distance of the cell center to the cell center of the cell to the north

 - dist_c_e [m]: distance of the cell center to the cell center of the cell to the east

 - edge_n[m]: length of the northern edge of the cell

 - edge_e [m]: length of the eastern edge of the cell

 - cell_area [m2]: cell area of each cell in

 for each cell:
 - z_soil  [m]: total soil depth used in the VIC model

 - Sy_soil: specific yield of the soil as used in the VIC model[-]

 ### GW pumping - optional